BlackRock's Fink Voices Concerns With Trump Tax Plan

 "We're growing slower than France.
 That's really terrible," he said.

+Notably, France's economy expanded by 0.3% quarter-on-quarter on a seasonally adjusted basis in the three months through March after growing 0.5% at the end of 2016, according to statistics agency Insee.
+The country's economy expanded by 0.8% in the first quarter from the prior-year quarter.

-Part of that slowdown is related to questions over the new administration's agenda, he added.
+Part of the U.S. slowdown is related to questions over the new administration's agenda, Mr. Fink said.